EKELE-NNOROM/Augmenting-DAgger-with-Recurrence-and-Attention/README.md

 # Augmenting-DAgger-with-Recurrence-and-Attention
- Attention and Recurrence for DAgger
+ Attention and Recurrence for DAgger using Pytorch

 ![GitHub Logo](/simulator_image.PNG)